-In order to remain effective within the field of vocational rehabilitation, Registrants of the College of Vocational Rehabilitation Professionals servicing clients need to stay abreast of changes.
-Given the variation and evolution of roles and duties within the profession, continuing education is essential to ensure quality of service is provided and professional standards of practice are observed at all times.
+In order to remain effective within the field of Vocational Rehabilitation and Evaluation, Registrants of the College of Vocational Rehabilitation Professionals servicing clients need to stay abreast of developments.
+Given the variation and evolution of roles and duties within the profession, continuing education is essential to ensure quality of service is provided and professional Standards of Practice are observed at all times.
 The goals of participating in continuing education involve:

 Ensuring adherence to ethical standards

 Gaining and/or renewing knowledge of specific domain areas of practice

 Gathering information about trends, developments and new technology

 CEUs are acquired by participating in various approved continuing education programs/courses which reflect learning related to core competencies and domains of learning.

 In recognition of the range of specialties in which Registrants of CVRP practice, professional development activities are also considered for CEU value.
 The educational component of employer in-service training will be considered for approval upon request and through completion of the CEU approval process.
 Staff training and any business/organizational meetings will not be considered CEUs.